galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 subtopic: anatomy
 key_points:
   - "Galaxy is a global collaboration"
-  - "Write once, use often for framework features like analysis reproducibility"
+  - "Write once, use often code for framework features like analysis reproducibility"
   - "Running code as a free service provides effective stress testing for defects"
   - "Embeded in the much bigger open source and open science ecosystem"
-  - "Started in genomics but adapted for use by many data rich disciplines"
+  - "Started in genomics but now adapted to suit many data rich disciplines"
   - "New contributors and investigators are highly valued"

 contributors: